Haloxylon salicornicum

-Haloxylon salicornicum is a shrub or undershrub belonging to the family Amaranthaceae.
-It is a desert shrub and is found in Israel, Palestine, Syria, Jordan, Egypt, Saudi Arabia, Kuwait, Oman, United Arab Emirates, Afghanistan and Pakistan.
+Haloxylon salicornicum is a salt tolerant, drought tolerant, desert shrub belonging to the family Amaranthaceae.
+It is a desert shrub and is found in Palestine, Syria, Jordan, Egypt, Saudi Arabia, Kuwait, Oman, United Arab Emirates, Afghanistan and Pakistan.

 Description

 Haloxylon salicornicum is an almost leafless, much-branched shrub, growing up to 60 cm in height.
 The stems are pale and the plant lacks large foliage-type leaves, having instead minute triangular cup-shaped scales with membranous margins and woolly interiors.
 The flowers are in short spikes up to 6 cm long.
 This plant is found in sandhills, sand ridges and other arid habitats.